With the 5 April end of tax year approaching, we answer our members’ most frequently asked questions about pension tax

-The annual allowance is the maximum you can pay in to all of your pension plans combined before a tax charge applies.
-For the 2020/2021 tax year the annual allowance is £40,000, although you could be subject to a lower amount, if for example:
+The annual allowance is the maximum you can pay into all of your pension plans combined before a tax charge applies.
+For the 2021/2022 tax year the annual allowance is £40,000, although you could be subject to a lower amount, if for example:

 - you’ve accessed any of your pension savings flexibly and so are subject to the money purchase annual allowance of £4,000

 - your adjusted income is over £240,000 a year.

 You can find more information about the annual allowance and the exceptions to the limit in our help and support.

 The maximum contribution could be in the form of regular payments, one-off lump sum or a combination of both.
 The limit includes the contributions paid into all of your pensions (if you have more than one), includes your personal contributions, tax relief and any contributions that are paid by your employer.

 You can also carry forward unused allowance from previous tax years (see Q&A below).

 You also need to consider the lifetime allowance rules where there is also a total amount of all your pension savings that can be built up over your entire working life without triggering a tax charge.
 The lifetime allowance for the 2021/2022 tax year is £1,073,100.
 Some people may have registered for tax protection with HM Revenue & Customs in the past; but otherwise, you may be charged if you go over this limit.
 If you think this may apply to you, you should obtain financial advice.